liamross/interval-resizer/README.md

 ## Removing the prop-types dependency
 If you want to remove the PropTypes dependency from interval-resizer, extract the IntervalResizer file found in `src/IntervalResizer.jsx` and place it within your React project as needed.
-Then remove all references to propTypes and defaultProps.
+Then remove all references to propTypes.
 However, the prop-types package provides this function with useful warnings, and it is recommended that it remains in.